attack-monkey/Lean-Functional-Typescript/README.md

 ```

 When an unwrap or mutate macro is called, the handler recieves the 'unwrapped value', and the handler itself represents the 'unwrapped context'.
 In this 'unwrapped context' - the unwrapped value cannot be mutated directly.
-Calling the mutate macro only mutates the state of the mutable, but that new state is only made available upon a creating a new 'unwrapped context'.
+Calling the mutate macro only mutates the state of the mutable, but that new state is only made available upon creating a new 'unwrapped context'.
 This ensures that `mutable` doesn't violate purity by mutating values in a currently running macro.

 Pure Functions
 ==============